Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-03-Homelab-Installing-Apps.md

 sudo tailscale up
 ```

-In order for other Tailscale clients to be able to access my LAN, Pi needs to be set up as _subnet router_.
+In order for other Tailscale clients to be able to access my LAN, server needs to be set up as _subnet router_.
 The following is from [Tailscale documentation](https://tailscale.com/kb/1019/subnets).
 First, enable port forwarding:

 ```bash
 echo 'net.ipv4.ip_forward = 1' | sudo tee -a /etc/sysctl.d/99-tailscale.conf